How to leverage remote working ?

 Revisiting the Operating Model and its structure

 As priorities may shift, organizations are reviewing and aligning structure, ways of working and teams to reflect this new reality and to allow more flexibility.
 Annual priorities and objectives often have changed and traditional teams evolved into smaller, cross-functional teams with clear short-term objectives or projects, to provide more flexibility and to bring together diverse teams with specific set of skills.
-It is a good moment to reflect and rethink how the workforce is organised and identify the skills needed to build a flexible organizational structure around these priorities and needs.
+It is a good moment to reflect and rethink how the workforce is organized and identify the skills needed to build a flexible organizational structure around these priorities and needs.

 These uncertain times provides the opportunity to reassess their workforce strategies and leverage a remote workplace by creating a structure and teams based on skills and needs rather than on geographical location or function.